You might even say that we’re an open (The Employer Hand)book.

 Not much, really.

 But, the plan is that when The Employer Handbook uses your information, it’s to do things like improving your browsing experience by personalizing the website and selecting content and services that you may find interesting and useful.
+The Employer Handbook also uses it so that the Blog Tech Ners and I can administer the blog.
 Information about the content you visit and services you use may be used alone or in conjunction with information collected from other users to help tailor The Employer Handbook and its other products and services to better suit the needs and interests of you and other users.

 Information that you provide may also be used to keep you informed about events and selected products and services that may be of interest to you.
 Theoretically, you may be contacted with information from carefully-selected third parties, but The Employer Handbook will not provide information to third parties for such purposes unless you authorize it first.

 Oh, wait!
 There is an exception.
-If the police or government or some other regulatory authority come calling, The Employer Handbook intends to squeal like a pig and reserves the right to disclose any information.
+The Employer Handbook may disclose information (within or outside your country of residence) if there is a good faith belief that disclosure is necessary by law or the legal process, to protect and defend the interests of The Employer Handbook or others’ interests or property.
+For example, if the police or government or some other regulatory authority come calling, The Employer Handbook intends to squeal like a pig and reserves the right to disclose any information.

 The Employer Handbook a general audience site and does not offer services directed to children.
 Should an individual whom we know to be a child under age 18 send personal information to us, we will delete or destroy such information as soon as reasonably possible.